fekoware/be-nc-news/README.md

 In the testing .env file, declare PGDATABASE=nc_news_test In the development .env file, declare PGDATABASE=nc_news

-Seed the development database: bash
+Setup the local database: npm run setup-dbs

-Copy code
-npm run seed
+Seed the development database: npm run seed
-Start the server:
+Start the server: npm start
-bash
-Copy code
-npm start

 Running the Tests
-To run the tests, use:
+To run the tests, use: npm test
-bash
-Copy code
-npm test

 Endpoints
 For detailed information about the available endpoints, refer to the endpoints.json file in the repository.
 # Acknoledgements

 This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering provided by [Northcoders](https://northcoders.com/)